UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 Proof of compliance with the requirements of Texas Education Code, Section 51.976, is required seven business days prior to the first day of the camp.

-The program camp operator must certify that he or she is solely responsible for ensuring full compliance with the requirements of Texas Education Code, Section 51.976 before the first day of the camp.
+The program camp operator must certify that they are solely responsible for ensuring full compliance with the requirements of Texas Education Code, Section 51.976 before the first day of the camp.

-For Academic Affairs day camps, the Program camp operator will submit the camp roster through their respective academic dean or designee verifying all staff and volunteers are in compliance prior to allowing the camp to utilize campus facilities.
-Each respective academic dean or designee will submit documentation of their camps to the assistant vice president for Academic Services or designee.
+For the Division of Academic Affairs day camps, the program camp operator will submit the camp roster to the assistant vice president for Academic Success and dean of University College, verifying all staff and volunteers are in compliance prior to allowing the camp to utilize campus facilities.

-The Department of Housing and Residential Life conference coordinator, the associate athletic director, and the assistant vice president for Academic Services will submit reports containing a list of all camps residing in on-campus housing or all day camps to the special assistant to the president by the end of the fiscal year.
+The Department of Housing and Residential Life conference coordinator, the associate athletic director, and the associate vice president for Academic Services and dean of University College will submit reports containing a list of all residental camps, remote camps, and day camps to the assistant vice president, Institutional Compliance and Chief Compliance Officer by the end of the fiscal year.

-Reports will be retained by the special assistant to the president for two fiscal years.
+Reports will be retained by the assistant vice president of Institutional Compliance and Ethics for two fiscal years.

 CONFIDENTIALITY, IMMUNITY, AND RETALIATION